-Holiday Pay will be paid twice a year, on the first pay period in June and first pay period in December to those employees required to work holidays for the holidays worked.
+Holiday Pay for the full calendar year will be paid once a year, on the first pay date in December to those employees required to work holidays for the holidays worked.
 Employees can be required to work as scheduled without any reference to holidays.
 Holiday pay will be calculated on a straight time basis and compensated at the rate of up to ten (10) hours only.
 City agrees that taxes withheld for Holiday Pay checks will be annualized to reduce the tax impact on individual checks.
 Regular part-time employees will be paid holiday pay based on their designated pro-rata weekly work schedule.
+If an employee receives holiday pay for a holiday and leaves City employment before the occurrence of the holiday, the amount of the holiday pay advanced to the employee for the holiday not worked shall be deducted from the employee's final paycheck.